jordicapellad3s/react-vite-template/README.md

-# 🛸 React template
+# ⚛️ React + ⚡️Vite + 🎨 Tailwind

-This is a template for a React project.
+Vite temaplete for React project with tailwind, prettier and eslint configured.

 ## Ingredients